Cooperate-Project/EnterpriseArchitectBridgeDBUtil/README.md

                            Does not print specific hibernate-types (ID, Property, ManyToOne, Bag, CompositeID).
 Default: Bag -r, --reset              Creates statements to drop all tables and triggers
 ```

+##Event Scheduler

+By default, the generator creates events to remove old logging values on a regular basis.
+To work properly, the [event scheduler](https://dev.mysql.com/doc/refman/5.7/en/event-scheduler.html) must be enabled on the server.
+You can change the interval or disable event creation with the `event` flag.